 - 1. Make sure the projector is turned on. - 2.
-Start your web browser on a computer or device connected to the network. - 3.
+Start your web browser on a computer connected to the network. - 3.
 Type the projector's IP address into the browser's address box and press the computer's Enter key.
+You see the Web Control screen.